openframeworks/ofSite/tutorials/howto_other/sortType.markdown

 1 1000
 ```

-Note you can change the boolean function -- this, for example, would sort the objects from oldest to youngest (we've switched the < to a > :
+Note you can change the boolean function -- this, for example, would sort the objects from oldest to youngest as we've switched the < to a > :

 ```
 bool sortMe(myObject & a, myObject & b){